What to do if you have been charged a banned letting fee

 - they have failed to repay to you a holding deposit which should have been returned.

-See our pages on eviction of private tenants for more information and get advice as soon as you can if you have received a section 21 notice.
+Get help as soon as you can if you have received a notice.